esm-dev/modern-monaco/README.md

 > [!WARNING]
 > **This project is currently under active development and is not ready for production use.**

-# esm-monaco
+# Modern Monaco

-A batteries-included web code editor powered by [monaco-editor-core](https://www.npmjs.com/package/monaco-editor-core) and [Shiki](https://shiki.style).
+Meeting the modern version of [Monaco Editor](https://www.npmjs.com/package/monaco-editor):

-- ESM only, load dependencies on demand, no `MonacoEnvironment` required.
+- Easy to use, no `MonacoEnvironment` setup and web-worker/css loader
 - Using [Shiki](https://shiki.style) for syntax highlighting with tons of grammars and themes.
-- Pre-highlighting code with Shiki while loading `monaco-editor-core` in background.
+- Lazy loading: pre-highlighting code with Shiki while loading `monaco-editor-core` in background.
 - Support **server-side rendering(SSR)**.
 - Workspace (edit history, file system provider, etc).
 - Automatically loading `.d.ts` from [esm.sh](https://esm.sh) CDN for type checking.